haydenull/encounter-mem/README.md

 - Engage in a conversation with OpenAI centered around the selected word, with conversation topics limited by user-set profession and interests
 - One-click deployment on Vercel

-### Demo

-You can try out an example demo of encounter-mem by visiting [https://encounter.haydenhayden.com](https://encounter.haydenhayden.com).

 ### Prerequisites

 Before deploying encounter-mem, you'll need to complete the following steps: